 - The site of release.

 - The site of action (target site).

-For instance, the adrenal gland located on the top of kidneys (site of release) synthesis adrenaline hormone which acts on the receptors at target sites such as heart, trachea, muscle cells, etc.
+For instance, the adrenal gland located on the top of the kidneys (site of release) synthesizes adrenaline hormone which acts on the receptors at target sites such as the heart, trachea, muscle cells, etc.

-Atrial natriuretic factor (ANF) also called atrial natriuretic peptide (ANP), is a peptide hormone which is secreted by cardiac cells of the body.
+Atrial natriuretic factor (ANF) also called an atrial natriuretic peptide (ANP), is a peptide hormone which is secreted by cardiac cells of the body.
 Heart cells of atrial walls release this hormone to regulate the blood volume and arterial blood pressure.
-The atrial natriuretic factor is a potential vasodilator viz. it dilates the blood vessels to reduce the pressure.
-In response to the high blood pressure, cardiac cells secrete Atrial natriuretic factor which leads to vasodilatation (dilation of the blood vessels) and thus, decreases the blood pressure.
+The atrial natriuretic factor is a potential vasodilator, it dilates the blood vessels to reduce the pressure.
+This hormone is used in response to the high blood pressure, where cardiac cells secrete the Atrial natriuretic factor which leads to vasodilatation (dilation of the blood vessels) and thus, decreases the blood pressure.

 - Gastrin: This stimulates the release of HCl and pepsinogen for digestion by acting on the gastric glands.

 - Secretin: Secretin stimulates the exocrine portion of the pancreas for the secretion of water and bicarbonate ions.

 - Cholecystokinin: CCK stimulates the secretion of pancreatic enzymes and bile by the pancreas and gallbladder respectively.

 - Gastric inhibitory peptide: As the name suggests, it has an inhibitory action on gastric glands and thus inhibits gastric secretion.